rwb/prevention/README.md

 224. Which of the three tracks into the original version of the Baltimore City Drug Treatment Court was terminated?
 225. What incentive did the Baltimore City Drug Treatment Court post-conviction program particpants have to faithfully engage in the program?
 226. What were the eligibility criteria for participation in the Baltimore City Drug Treatment Court program?
+227. Describe the discretion that is involved in determining which eligible persons are selected to participate in the Baltimore City Drug Treatment Court program.
-227. Identify the four main elements of the Baltimore City Drug Treatment Court program.
+228. Identify the four main elements of the Baltimore City Drug Treatment Court program.
-228. Who provided treatment on behalf of the Baltimore City Drug Treatment Court?
+229. Who provided treatment on behalf of the Baltimore City Drug Treatment Court?
-229. Describe the role of judicial monitoring in the Baltimore City Drug Treatment Court program.
+230. Describe the role of judicial monitoring in the Baltimore City Drug Treatment Court program.
-230. What is a graduated sanctions program?
+231. What is a graduated sanctions program?
-231. Why could the Baltimore City Drug Treatment Court be considered a graduated sanctions program?
+232. Why could the Baltimore City Drug Treatment Court be considered a graduated sanctions program?
-232. What was the research design of the Baltimore City Drug Treatment Court program?
+233. What was the research design of the Baltimore City Drug Treatment Court program?
-233. What did the Baltimore City Drug Treatment Court program report about the comparability of the treatment and control groups?
+234. What did the Baltimore City Drug Treatment Court program report about the comparability of the treatment and control groups?
-234. What research findings were yielded by the earlier evaluations of the Baltimore City Drug Treatment Court program?
+235. What research findings were yielded by the earlier evaluations of the Baltimore City Drug Treatment Court program?